andreashlarsen/ML-SAScombine/README.md

 The input could be, e.g., data measured on different instruments on the same sample or SAXS and WAXS data (Trewhella, Vachette, Larsen 2024, in prep)

 ## Download
-ML-SAScombine is a python3 program, so you need python3
+ML-SAScombine is a python3 program, so you need to install python3
-Download mlsascombine.py and the other python scripts in this repository
+Download mlsascombine.py and the other python scripts in this repository and install necessary python packages (see dependencies)
-See dependencies

 ## Run